How to Use Tidal on Android Auto: Full Guide with Fixes

 Step 3 Download and Convert Tidal Tracks

 After setting your preferences, click the Convert button in the bottom-right corner to begin downloading your selected tracks.
 When the process is finished, a red dot will appear on the list icon below.
-By clicking this, you can view the downloaded tracks in your local files.
+By clicking it, you can view the downloaded tracks in your local output folder.

 conversion